Video games: A problem or a blessing?

 Boyse, K. (2010, August ).
 Video games.
 University of Michigan Health System.

-Video Games and Children: Playing with Violence — American Academy of Child & Adolescent Psychiatry — Get an overview of the pros and cons of children playing video games, and tips for parents to ensure video games are used appropriately.
+Watching TV/Screen Time and Children — American Academy of Child & Adolescent Psychiatry — Get an overview of the negative effects of too much TV/screen time, and tips for parents on what to do to turn electronic media into a positive experience.

 Technology and Media — ParentFurther — Get tips and strategies for raising media-wise kids, including dealing with video game addiction, sexting, and more.